TejaswaBedi/TejaswaBedi/README.md

 - 👋 Hi, I’m @TejaswaBedi
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in contributing in project
 - 🌱 I’m currently learning C and Python
+      I have some knowledge of Java
-- 💞️ I’m looking to collaborate on Java [rojects
+- 💞️ I’m looking to collaborate on ML Projects
 - 📫 How to reach me tejaswa1234bedi@gmail.com

 <!---